 Hello, I’m Martin Wright, a friendly designer based in Shrewsbury in the UK.

-I’m a web designer with over a decades’ experience building websites for many different clients and industries.
+I’m a web designer with nearly two decades experience building websites for many different clients and industries.
 I make websites that work well and look beautiful on screens large and small.

 I work in the exciting field of civic technology, and I believe design is a critical part of making people powerful, and making impact on their local area.